MasDennis/rajawali3d.org/src/content/getting-started/0.9/04-optimisation/index.md

 Instead of creating a shader program, uploading textures, vertex buffers, etc for each single one of them, you can share all of this so that the number of calls between the CPU and GPU is drastically reduced.

-Here’s how to do it:
+Here's how to do it:
 ```
 // -- First create the main object with a material and a texture.
 //     The child objects will be cloned from this object.